Latest Panthers News February 2026

 - C Cade Mays

 The offensive line was a strength for the Panthers in the 2024 season, particularly in run blocking.
 Carolina retained much of its offensive line this offseason.
-If the strong core group can improve its pass protection, they are expected to be one of the best O-lines in the league.
+Despite injuries affecting the O-line, they have exceeded expectations, but still lack consistency.

 Defensive Line